david-minaya/env-type-validator/README.md

-# Validate Env
+# Env Type Validator

-A validation library used to validate and parse environment variables in Node.
+A validation library used to validate, type, and parse environment variables in Node.

 ### Content